hacktivesec/ghostwire/README.md

 ## ✅ Intended use

-**Red team / pentest / DFIR / training only—on systems you own or have explicit written permission to test.**
+**Red team / pentest / DFIR / training only — on systems you own or have explicit written permission to test.**
 You are responsible for complying with laws, contracts, and your Rules of Engagement.

 ---